-In this article, I’m going to show how to download weather forecast data as a standard CSV file that can be imported into thousands of data analysis and storage applications such as business intelligence systems, visualization tools, statistical analysis packages, and databases.
+In this article, we will show you how to easily download forecast weather data as a standard CSV file that can be imported into thousands of data analysis and storage applications such as business intelligence systems, visualization tools, statistical analysis packages, and databases.

-If you would like to download historical weather data as a CSV, see the companion article.
+If you would like to download weather history data as a CSV, see the companion article.

 The estimated time to complete this exercise is less than 5 minutes.

 Step 1 – Sign-up/Sign-in

 Start by visiting the Visual Crossing home page: www.visualcrossing.com and signing up for an account or simply sign in to your existing account if you have already created an account.
 Visual Crossing offers many different levels of subscriptions including a Free option.
 Visit www.visualcrossing.com to get started and follow the appropriate links to get into your account.

 The Visual Crossing Query Builder is designed for both simple users as well as advanced API users to either download data or build a URL query string that can be used to access our RESTful API weather service and retrieve data dynamically through virtually any scripting language, ETL, Excel, PowerBI or other data tools.
 In this exercise we will focus on retrieving a CSV (comma separated values) dataset for you to directly download to your device as a standalone file.
 Let’s start by choosing the ‘Query Builder’ link from the home page we started with above.
 Here is a shortcut: Visual Crossing Weather Data Query Builder